-(1) IFRS 9 is the initial stage of the project to replace IAS 39.
-Future stages are expected to result in amendments to IFRS 9 to deal with changes to the impairment of financial assets measured at amortised cost and hedge accounting.
-Until all stages of the replacement project are complete.
-It is not possible to determine the overall impact on the financial statements of the replacement of IAS 39.
+(2) IFRS 9 is the initial stage of the project to replace IAS 39.
+Future stages are expected to result in amendments to IFRS 9 to deal with changes to the impairment of financial assets measured at amortised cost and hedge accounting, as well as a reconsideration of classification and measurement.
+Until all stages of the replacement project are complete, it is not possible to determine the overall impact on the financial statements of the replacement of IAS 39.